Statistics from Altmetric.com

 14 US states from 1 January 2004 and 3 states from 1 January 2001; the cohort was followed until 31 December 2006.

 New use of anticonvulsant medication.
 The most commonly prescribed anticonvulsants were gabapentin (48% of participants), topiramate (19.4%), lamotrigine (7.5%) and valproate (6.2%), and the less commonly used drugs were carbamazepine, ethosuximide, felbamate, levetiracetam, oxcarbazepine, phenytoin, pregabalin, primidone, tiagabine and zonisamide.
-Topiramate was chosen as the main comparator drug as it was the second most commonly used …
+Topiramate was chosen as the main comparator drug as it was the second most commonly used drug and is used for a broad …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.